BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- A man who dares to waste one hour of time has not discovered the value of life. – Charles Darwin
+ Yesterday is gone.
+Tomorrow has not yet come.
+We have only today. – Mother Teresa